 This is hard to answer without knowing how fast you read technical subject matter and can work through examples in the text.
 For each CORE chat session, you will need to

 My experience is that this will take you 2-3 hours to finish properly as preparation or response for each chat.
 In addition, for each chapter (usually one chapter every two weeks, but with some short chapters, we will do one per week), you will need to finish

 Lab work will involve another 1-2 hours per week of your time, depending on what equipment you need to build or collect, and how many labs you plan to complete.
-You will need to prepare a lab proposal and present it in our Friday chat, then carry out your lab, analyze your data, discuss any issues, repeat your labwork if needed, and write up your report.
+You will need to prepare a lab proposal, then carry out your lab, analyze your data, discuss any issues, repeat your labwork if needed, and write up your report.